nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

-- 3a.
-The user does not enter sufficient details for the lecture.
-  - 3a1.
-Le Tracker shows an error message.

-    Use case resumes at step 2.

-- 3b.
-One or more of the details specified is invalid.
-  - 3b1.
-Le Tracker shows an error message.

-    Use case resumes at step 2.

-- 3c.
-The lecture the user is attempting to add is already in the module.
-  - 3c1.
-Le Tracker shows an error message.

-    Use case resumes at step 2.

-**Use case: Add a video**

-**MSS**

-1. User requests to list out all videos of the lecture he/she wants to add a video to.
-2. Le Tracker shows a list of all videos of said lecture.
-3. User requests to add a video to the lecture and specifies the details of the video.
-4. Le Tracker adds the video.

-   Use case ends.

-**Extensions**

-- 1a.
+- 1b.
 The lecture does not exist.
-  - 1a1.
+  - 1b1.
 Le Tracker shows an error message.

     Use case ends.

-- 3a.
+- 1c.
 The user does not enter sufficient details for the video.
-  - 3a1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
+- 1d.
 One or more of the details specified is invalid.
-  - 3b1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
-The video the user is attempting to add is already in the lecture.
+- 1e.
+The video the user is attempting to add has the same name as a video already in the lecture.
-  - 3c1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 **Use case: Edit a module**